Alex Manoogian: Early life and career

-Manoogian was born in 1901 to Takvor (տակվոր մանօգիան) and Takouchie Manoogian (տակուճիե մանօգիան) in Kasaba, Ottoman Empire (later Turgutlu, Turkey), near Smyrna.
+Manoogian was born in 1901 to Tagvor (Թագւոր Մանուկեան) and Taguhi Manoogian (Թագուհի Մանուկեան) in Kasaba, Ottoman Empire (later Turgutlu, Turkey), near Smyrna.
 His father was a grain wholesaler.
 He attended Armenian schools in Smyrna.
 In 1915, during the Armenian Genocide, Manoogian and his family escaped what is now Turkey through Greece.
 He later settled in Canada.
 In 1920, Manoogian immigrated to the United States after escaping the aftermath of the Armenian Genocide, arriving at Ellis Island and settling in Bridgeport, Connecticut.
 Manoogian began working as a machinist.
 He also worked for short periods in Rhode Island and Massachusetts.

 Manoogian and his family moved to Detroit, Michigan, in 1924, attracted to opportunities in the booming auto industry.
 After gaining more experience, in 1929 he founded the Masco Screw Company, later known as Masco Corporation.
 By 1936, in the midst of the Great Depression, Manoogian had expanded Masco to the point that it was listed on the New York Stock Exchange (NYSE).
 Manoogian's redesign and production of the Delta faucet, which allowed one-handed use, resulted in best-selling status for the plumbing fixture and generated substantial profits for his business.
 In 1995, his company had $3 billion in sales and had 38 percent of the domestic market for faucets.

 Personal life and death

 Manoogian married Marie Tatian (1902–1993), also an Armenian immigrant.
-Their daughter Louise Manoogian Simone (1933-2019) succeeded him as President of AGBU (see below).
+Their daughter Louise Manoogian Simone (1933–2019) succeeded him as President of AGBU (see below).
 Their son Richard A. Manoogian (b.
 1936) was CEO of the family business Masco.

 Marie Manoogian died in 1993, and Alex in 1996.
 They were first interred in Detroit, Michigan.
 In 2007 they were reinterred with state honors in Armenia (see below).